LGBTQ history in Bangladesh

-During the British Period, Bangladesh was part of the Bengal Presidency where homosexuality was formally criminalized under Section 377 of the Indian Penal Code in 1861.
-The Partition of India made East Bengal into East Pakistan – a Muslim majority nation where homosexuality remained taboo like the colonial era.

-Like in the rest of South Asia, third gender communities such as the Hijra have been present since the pre-colonial times.
-These communities include transgender women, intersex peoples and eunuchs.
-While hijras have legal recognition in modern-day Bangladesh, they still face heavy discrimination.
+The LGBT history in Bangladesh encompasses the historical context surrounding lesbian, gay, bisexual, and transgender people in the country.
+While pre-colonial Bengali folklore contains references to same-sex intimacy, the modern legal and social landscape was fundamentally shaped during the British Raj.
+In 1861, the colonial administration introduced Section 377 of the Indian Penal Code, which criminalized homosexuality.
+This statute was retained through the Pakistan era and officially incorporated into the Constitution of Bangladesh in 1972.

+Throughout the 19th and 20th centuries, homosexuality remained a taboo.
+In the 21st century, organized LGBT activism slowly began to emerge.
+Advocacy groups such as the Boys of Bangladesh were formed, and in 2014, activists launched Roopbaan, the country's first LGBT magazine.
+However, it was met with severe backlash, including the 2016 assassination of Roopbaan chief editor Xulhaz Mannan.

+Bangladeshi government continues to refuse the decriminalization of homosexuality, and authorities have occasionally utilized other charges, such as drug offenses, to raid and detain suspected homosexual individuals.
+A legal milestone was reached in 2014 when the national cabinet officially allowed the traditional hijra community to register as a "third gender," though they are still facing discrimination.

 Muslim rule in Bengal

-Muhammad bin Bakhtiyar Khalji was the first Muslim who conquered Bengal in 1204 A.D., his reign was responsible for displacement of Hinduism by Islam, though Buddhism was little active before he came.
-Bakhtiyar's rule started the Islamic rule in Bengal.
-Roots of the Bengal Sultanate and the Mughal Bengal were created from Bakhtiyar's reign.

 A 14th century Bengali folklore tells the story of a homosexual relationship between two widows.

 British period

 The Battle of Plassey led to the end of Muslim rule in Bengal.
 The British East India Company sat in the governance until the Indian Rebellion of 1857, after which Queen Victoria took responsibility of India and established the British Raj.
 In 1861, Section 377 of the Indian Penal Code criminalized homosexuality.
 The law stated that:

 Whoever voluntarily has carnal intercourse against the order of nature with any man, woman or animal, shall be punished with transportation for life, or with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.

 — Ranchhoddas & Thakore, Section 377: Of Unnatural Offences.

 Comments clarifying this section listed sodomy and the "carnal knowledge committed against nature by man with man" as a punishable offence.

-Bengali Renaissance occurred in 19th century and early part of the 20th century, though it was limited only between Bengali Hindus of West Bengal; homosexuality was never mentioned positively by anyone in this period, no one tried talk on behalf of homosexuality, though female homosexuality never come under punishment according to the British law.
-Some Hindu writers e.g. Ishwar Chandra Gupta and Jagadish Gupta wrote on behalf of lesbianism.
+Bengali Renaissance occurred in 19th century and early part of the 20th century, though it was limited only between Bengali Hindus of West Bengal;